waldrain/waldrain.github.io/moniwonig.md

     - 4 x gelber sack 50 x 85 x 40 &rarr; 50 x 85 x 160
     - pappe regal
     - glas

+### done 2022-02-08

+- installed two separate electrical plugs for bathrrom and baking oven circuits to connect ferroli heater and grundfos pump to
+- moniwonig fuses:
+    - 1 + 2 are together now, for bathroom, kitchen, bedrooms, ceiling lights
+    - 3 is for the two plugs: washing machine and bathroom washbasin
+    - 4 is for the baking oven, rated 2750 W

 ## todo